Bus Corridors Announced – D2 & 4Posted March 1st, 2019

 Significant traffic changes are being proposed – new & altered cycle routes, different access to roads, removal of off-street parking etc.

 A public consultation is open and will end on 30th April.
 I would advise taking a look at the detailed proposals for your area & regular transport routes to see how they may change.
 Consider the best options for the future of local traffic and give your feedback – here.
-Dates for information events and community forums will be set next week, I will post them as soon as they are available.
+Details of information events are here.

 Some compulsory purchase orders (CPOs) will be used to acquire lands – in this case some businesses and parts of gardens will be affected; no homes will be acquired.
 Those who may be affected by CPOs will have already received a letter with the contact details of a liaison in the National Transport Authority.